-To increase the frequency range, the cell can be equipped with ferrite tiles or with magnetic absorbers, [7].
+To increase the frequency range, the cell can be equipped with ferrite tiles or with magnetic absorbers7 (Figure 3).

-2.3 Comparison of the triaxial procedure and the line injection procedure

-Transfer impedance of cables, connectors and components can be measured either with the line injection method according to IEC 62153-4-6 or with the triaxial test procedure according to IEC 62153-4-3, [1], [3].
-[8].
+Comparison of the triaxial procedure and the line injection procedure.
+Transfer impedance of cables, connectors and components can be measured either with the line injection method per IEC 62153-4-6 or with the triaxial test procedure per IEC 62153-4-3^{1,3,8} (Figure 4).

-Figure 4.
-Principle of the line injection procedure
+Fig. 4 - Principle of the line injection procedure.

-The basic principle of the line injection method is simple; an unscreened wire is placed close to the cable/connector under test (CUT) and "injects" RF energy into the CUT.
+The basic principle of the line injection method is simple; an unscreened wire is placed close to the cable/ connector under test (CUT) and "injects" RF energy into the CUT.
 The energy which couples into the CUT is measured at near and far end as transfer impedance after respective calculation.

-Although the principle is simple, one has to perform at least 8 different measurements to find the worst case (near and far end and 4 different positions around the circumference).
+Although the principle is simple, one has to perform at least eight different measurements to find the worst case (near and far end and four different positions around the circumference).